 - Be making satisfactory academic progress, if currently enrolled, with at least a 2.0 GPA or more and a completion ratio of at least 67 percent.

 - Not be in default or owe a refund on any federal education grant or loan unless, satisfactory arrangements have been made to repay the outstanding debt.

-- You must be enrolled and attending at least half-time (6 or more credit hours and 8 or more clock hours) to be eligible to receive a loan.
-This does not include consortium agreement hours and audit (X) courses; they will not be considered in the hour calculation for loan processing.
+You must be enrolled and attending at least half-time (6 or more credit hours and 8 or more clock hours) to be eligible to receive a loan.

 STEP 2: Application Process

 Apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA).
 In step 6 of the application, list SFSC School Code 001522.
-If you do not have a FSA ID/Password, apply for one here before submitting the FAFSA.
-This will expedite the process.
+Begin the process by creating your FSA ID and Password.

-- At SFSC, all FIRST-TIME borrowers are required to go through Entrance Counseling prior to a loan being processed.
-You may complete this requirement at www.studentloans.gov.
-To complete this requirement, you will use the same FSA ID/Password you used to complete the FAFSA.
-Entrance counseling provides information on what it means to borrow funds and your responsibility toward repayment.
+At SFSC, all first-time borrowers are required to attend entrance counseling before their loans are processed.
+You may complete this requirement at studentloans.gov using your FSA ID and password.
+Entrance counseling explains what means to borrow funds and your responsibility toward repayment.